gk646/magique/README.md

 finished game.
 By using a small **stack of proven libraries** and many **custom crafted modules** it aims to answer all game development needs in definitive way both in **performance and usability**.

-Join the [official discord](https://discord.gg/YAsvnxAmX7) for questions, suggestions and discussions.
+Join the [official discord](https://discord.gg/YAsvnxAmX7) for questions, suggestions and discussion.

 ---